necro50n3/cobblemon-raiddens/README.md

 - Raid crystals have the following properties:
   - ACTIVE: Whether the raid is currently active.
   - CAN_RESET: Whether the raid crystal can reset after a configurable amount of time.
-  - CYCLE_MODE: Whether the raid boss and raid tier can change between resets.
+  - CYCLE_MODE: Whether the raid boss, tier and/or type can change between resets.
   - RAID_TYPE: The elemental type of the raid.
   - RAID_TIER: The tier of the raid.
 - Raid crystals can be changed or created using /crd dens.